Newly diagnosed ALK+ mNSCLC

 ALECENSA may cause serious side effects, including:

 Liver problems (hepatotoxicity).
-ALECENSA may cause liver injury.
-Your doctor will do blood tests at least every 2 weeks for the first 3 months, and then 1 time each month and as needed during treatment with ALECENSA.
+Liver problems are common with ALECENSA and can be severe.
+Your doctor will do blood tests at least every 2 weeks for the first 3 months, and then 1 time each month and as needed during treatment with ALECENSA to check your liver function.
 Tell your doctor right away if you get any of the following signs and symptoms:

 Lung problems.
 ALECENSA may cause severe or life-threatening swelling (inflammation) of the lungs during treatment.
 Symptoms may be similar to those symptoms from lung cancer.
-Tell your doctor right away if you have any new or worsening symptoms, including:
+Tell your doctor right away if you have any new or worsening symptoms, including trouble breathing, shortness of breath, cough, or fever.

 Kidney problems.
-ALECENSA may cause severe or life-threatening kidney problems.
+ALECENSA may cause severe kidney problems that can lead to death.
 Tell your doctor right away if you have a change in the amount or color of your urine, or if you get new or worsening swelling in your legs or feet.

 Slow heartbeat (bradycardia).
 ALECENSA may cause very slow heartbeats that can be severe.
 Your doctor will check your heart rate and blood pressure during treatment with ALECENSA.
 Tell your doctor right away if you feel dizzy, lightheaded, or if you faint during treatment with ALECENSA.
 Tell your doctor if you take any heart or blood pressure medicines.